 Jean has a masters degree in Counseling and has run many groups over the years.
-She currently runs Women Only, a support group for women with gynecological cancers.
+She currently runs Women Only, a support group for women with gynecological cancers and Above the Shoulders, a group for people with head and neck cancers.
 Jean has served cancer patients at Ann’s Place faithfully since 1996, after her retirement from school counseling.
 Jean is a former co-chair of the Quilter’s Corner for our Festival of Trees.
 Jean also does vacation relief for clinical office staff.

 Cindy Corn, MSW, LCSW

 Cindy has an Masters in Social Work from Boston University and has worked in mental health facilities in Massachusetts and New York .
 After a cancer diagnosis in 2005, Cindy joined a support group at Ann's Place and has been involved there ever since.
-In 2008, she began facilitating the Parent's Group.
+Cindy fills in for facilitators who are absent.